jenlyser/AndroidStudioTemplatePlugin/README.md

 The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The gradle-intellij-plugin makes it possible to run the IDE with your plugin and publish your plugin to the Marketplace Repository.

-A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that's already been set up.
+A project built using the WKingPluginTemplate includes a Gradle configuration that's already been set up.
 Feel free to read through the [Using Gradle][docs:using-gradle] articles to better understand your build and learn how to customize it.

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].